 Parking at Aspen Highlands (8 a.m. – 5 p.m.)

 - $30 per car / 8+ hours

-- From June 9 to October 8, between the hours of 8 a.m. and 5 p.m., the Maroon Bells can only be accessed by public bus.
+- Beginning June 28, 2020, between the hours of 8 a.m. and 5 p.m., the Maroon Bells can only be accessed by public bus.
 However, there is a vehicle exception to this rule for the following, but you still need to make a reservation.

 - Valid handicap placard